-This section gives a security overview of system shutdown.
-If you suspect that your system has been compromised, refer to "Shutdown due to Breach of Security," found in Chapter 5, Protecting your Operating System and Files.
+Note This section gives a security overview of system shutdown.
+If you suspect that your system has been compromised, refer to "Shutdown due to Breach of Security," found in Chapter 5.

-For basic instructions on shutting down a system, refer to the system administration manual for your specific system, Chapter 4, "Starting and Stopping HP-UX."
+For basic instructions on shutting down a system, refer to the System Administration Tasks manual manual for your specific system, Chapter 3, "Starting and Stopping HP-UX".